 MBRS Mentors: Linda Gallo, Ph.D. and Patricia Gonzalez, Ph.D.

 Annalia Valdivia joined the MBRS program in July 2012.
-Annalia is a psychology major and has been working in Dr. Linda Gallo’s research lab starting summer 2012.
-Dr. Gallo’s lab focuses on psychological and social factors in the etiology and course of cardiovascular diseases in three general domains 1) Psychosocial factors and interpersonal experiences in cardiovascular stress responses 2) Psychosocial factors and outcomes in cardiac patient populations and 3) Gender, ethnic, and cultural factors in psychosocial risk processes.
-Annalia’s ambition is to continue on to graduate school to obtain a Ph.D in clinical psychology.
-She is involved in clubs/organizations such as Psi Chi, EOP, and Compact Scholars and likes to volunteer in her spare time.
+Annalia is a psychology major and has been working in Dr. Linda Gallo’s research lab over the past year that focuses on health disparities with an emphasis on cardiovascular disease.
+Specifically, Dr. Gallo’s lab focuses on psychological and social factors in the etiology and course of cardiovascular diseases in three general domains 1) Psychosocial factors and interpersonal experiences in cardiovascular stress responses 2) Psychosocial factors and outcomes in cardiac patient populations and 3) Gender, ethnic, and cultural factors in psychosocial risk processes.
+Annalia’s ambition is to continue on to graduate school to obtain a Ph.D in Clinical psychology, Counseling, and/or Health psychology.
+She is involved in clubs/organizations such as Psi Chi, EOP, and Compact Scholar.
+Also, she enjoys helping the community by doing volunteer work whether it is in San Diego or Tijuana, Mexico.
 Annalia hopes to gain a great deal of research experience and other important skills that will lead her to her future goals.
 She will graduate May 2014 with a B.A in Psychology.
-Summer 2013 Research: University of Arizona: Mental Health Disparities summer program
+Summer 2013 Research: University of Arizona: Minority Health Disparities summer program